phdepaula/Time-Capsule/web/README.md

 ## Global Variables
 Create a local file named .env.local defining global variables.

-Within it the following variables must be defined in the file .env:
+The following variables must be defined in the file:

-> First, you will need a GitHub account and then one oAuth Apps created for the web application.
+> First you will need a GitHub account and then one oAuth Apps created for the web application.

 ```
 # GitHub